-A ‘skaters’ example of healthcare economics – A week after the accident, while doing a furniture pickup for that church group, when a PA who pointed to a gouged up leg and told me what I needed as an anti-bacterial to fight infection, THAT is a reason to use something.
+A ‘skaters’ example of healthcare economics – A week after the accident, while doing a furniture pickup for that church group, a PA (physicians assistant) who pointed to a gouged-up leg and told me what I needed as an anti-bacterial to fight infection, THAT is a reason to use something.
 Within four applications, you could see results.
 Healthcare investment – $8, and thankfully, she was wrong about a possible torn ligament in my swollen ankle.

 How often have YOU gotten by so easily with a total body smack health issue like this? https://cdtalententerprises.com/2020/08/18/bike-accident-low-grade-depression-match-us-mess/

 Having worn a helmet since (luckily) just before the first time I truly needed it years ago, “An ounce of prevention is worth a pound of cure” is still a good way to look at things like COVID and masks.

 That long-promised stimulus check is finally in the bank, and that’s an economic situation working out.
 I feel for the millions who don’t have even that much control over what’s coming next.
 I’ve worked from a depleted refrigerator and cupboards along the way, but I *could have* gone to get groceries; it hasn’t been a choice between the food and medicine, or rent.
 No insurance, I sure dodged a bullet on that score.